+Programme MBA/IMG

+Semester Odd

+Type of course Elective

+Code of the subject MS015

+Title of the subject Technology and Operations Strategy

+Any prerequisite Operations Management

+L-T-P 3-0-0

-3 Type of course Elective 4 Code of the subject MS015 5 Title of the subject Technology and Operations Strategy 6 Any prerequisite Operations Management 7 L-T-P 3-0-0 8 Learning Objectives of Upon successful completion of the course, student should the subject be able to: Appreciate the nature, need and scope of operations strategy.
+Learning Objectives of the subject Upon successful completion of the course, student should be able to: Appreciate the nature, need and scope of operations strategy.
 Describe the strategic role of transformation processes and associated flows.
 Develop and analyse innovation, new product and process development strategies.
 Employ process of operations strategy in terms of sustainable alignment.

-9 Brief Contents Need for Operations Strategy, Impact of globalization on Operations Management, The Marketing link in the Operations Strategy -Role in competitive advantage, Time- based competitiveness and other criteria of success, The Sandcone model, Process of designing, analysing and implementing operations' strategies, Strategic management of transformation processes and flow strategies, Strategic choices in layout and capacity planning, Managing innovations and new product and process development strategies, Strategic purchasing and supply management, Outsourcing decisions, Strategic Purchasing Portfolio analysis, Operations improvement strategies, Breakthrough vs. continuous, The direct, Develop and deploy strategies, The market strategy, Bohn's stages of process matrix, Measures of performance, Process of Operations strategy, Sustainable alignment, Methodology of operations strategy formulation, Process of operations strategy formulation, Integrated management systems 10 Contents for lab No
+Brief Contents Need for Operations Strategy, Impact of globalization on Operations Management, The Marketing link in the Operations Strategy -Role in competitive advantage, Time-based competitiveness and other criteria of success, The Sandcone model, Process of designing, analysing and implementing operations' strategies, Strategic management of transformation processes and flow strategies, Strategic choices in layout and capacity planning, Managing innovations and new product and process development strategies, Strategic purchasing and supply management, Outsourcing decisions, Strategic Purchasing Portfolio analysis, Operations improvement strategies, Breakthrough vs. continuous, The direct, Develop and deploy strategies, The market strategy, Bohn's stages of process matrix, Measures of performance, Process of Operations strategy, Sustainable alignment, Methodology of operations strategy formulation, Process of operations strategy formulation, Integrated management systems

+Contents for lab No

-1 Programme MBA/IMG 2 Semester Even 3 Type of course Elective 4 Code of the subject MS016 5 Title of the subject Total Quality Management 6 Any prerequisite Basic Knowledge of Probability and Statistics 7 L-T-P 3-0-0 8 Learning Objectives of This course provides learners with an understanding of the subject quality control and improvement systems.
+Type of course Code of the subject Title of the subject Any prerequisite L-T-P Learning Objectives of the subject Brief Contents

+1 Programme MBA/IMG

+2 Semester Even

+3 Type of course Elective

+4 Code of the subject MS016

+5 Title of the subject Total Quality Management

+6 Any prerequisite Basic Knowledge of Probability and Statistics

+7 L-T-P 3-0-0

+8 Learning Objectives of the subject This course provides learners with an understanding of quality control and improvement systems.
 This course will help participants to: Understand the principles of total quality management.
 Choose appropriate statistical techniques for improving processes.
 Develop the organizational, competitive and economic potential of quality.
 Integrate fundamental principles with the practice of total quality management.

-9 Brief Contents Evolution and Importance of Total Quality Management: Introduction, Importance of Quality, Evolution of Quality, What is Total Quality Management, Quality Pioneers, Active Living and Health Environment for TQM: Quality Leadership and Management Commitment, Employee Empowerment, Organizational Culture and Change, Team Building, TQM Infrastructure: Supplier relation and partnership, Continuous Improvement process lesson, Developing TQM action plan, TQM and Other Continuous Improvement Systems: Quality Standards, Six Sigma, Benchmarking, Just in Time, Stabilizing and Improving a Process: Defining and Documenting a Process, Diagnosing and Improving a Process, Statistical Process Control, Variables and Attributes Charts, The Fork Model For Quality Management- Management's Commitment to Transformation Lesson, Education and Daily Management, Cross-Functional Management, Quality Policy Management 10 Contents for lab No
+9 Brief Contents Evolution and Importance of Total Quality Management: Introduction, Importance of Quality, Evolution of Quality, What is Total Quality Management, Quality Pioneers, Active Living and Health Environment for TQM: Quality Leadership and Management Commitment, Employee Empowerment, Organizational Culture and Change, Team Building, TQM Infrastructure: Supplier relation and partnership, Continuous Improvement process lesson, Developing TQM action plan, TQM and Other Continuous Improvement Systems: Quality Standards, Six Sigma, Benchmarking, Just in Time, Stabilizing and Improving a Process: Defining and Documenting a Process, Diagnosing and Improving a Process, Statistical Process Control, Variables and Attributes Charts, The Fork Model For Quality Management- Management's Commitment to Transformation Lesson, Education and Daily Management, Cross-Functional Management, Quality Policy Management

+10 Contents for lab No